Religion in Trinidad and Tobago: Jewish groups

-Jewish settlement in Trinidad and Tobago dates back to the 17th century when a number of Jewish merchants from Suriname settled in the 1660s, when the island was still under Spanish control.
-By the 1790s, when it passed into British hands, the community had disappeared from record.
+The introduction of Judaism in Trinidad and Tobago dates back to the 17th century, when several Jewish merchants from Suriname settled on the islands in the 1660s, during the time when they were still under Spanish control.
+By the 1790s, after the islands had passed into British control, there were no records of the Jewish community remaining.

-In the 19th century a small number of Sephardi Jewish families from Curaçao settled in Trinidad but left no trace of an organised community.
-In the late 1930s an estimated six hundred East European Jews settled in Trinidad, mainly Port of Spain, escaping the growth of Nazism in the region.
+In the 19th century, a small number of Sephardic Jewish families from Curaçao settled in Trinidad but left no trace of an organized community.
+In the late 1930s, an estimated 600 East European Jews settled in Trinidad, mainly in Port of Spain, escaping the growth of Nazism in Europe.
 The settlers established synagogues in rented houses in the capital and consecrated a Jewish cemetery.
-After World War II the majority of Trinidadian Jews migrated to the United States, Israel, and Canada.
-In 2007 an estimated 55 Jews lived in Trinidad and Tobago.
+After World War II, the majority of Trinidadian Jews migrated to the United States, Israel, and Canada.
+In 2007, an estimated 55 Jews lived in Trinidad and Tobago.

 Seventh-day Adventists

 The Caribbean Union Conference of the Seventh-day Adventist Church recognizes 620 churches holding a membership of 236, 257 Adventists in Trinidad and Tobago, as of October 3, 2016.
 Because Seventh-day Adventists consider spiritual well-being to be holistic, there are notable contributions to the healthcare system, such as the Community Hospital of Seventh-day Adventists in Port of Spain, Trinidad.
 The University of the Southern Caribbean (formerly Caribbean Union College) is a Seventh-day Adventist educational facility providing Christian education to undergraduate and graduate students on the island of Trinidad.